jarlin8/img/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 2. Bulk edit / Batch update (only in Pro version)

 == Changelog ==
+= 7.2.0 (10.11.2022) =
+* New: WordPress 6.1.0 compatible
+* Fix: Images not getting attached to post type like WooCommerce Products, Posts, Pages, etc. when setting new uploaded images in Featured or Gallery images
+* Fix: Delete image functionality not working for newly uploaded images in WooCommerce Products Gallery Images
+* Fix: Inline edit for WooCommerce Product Attributes not working in some cases
+* Fix: Search controls not getting reset on dashboard switch
+* Fix: Sorting not working properly for WooCommerce Products Featured column
+* Update: Pricing page related changes
+* Update: POT file

+= 7.1.0 (27.10.2022) =
+* Fix: Export CSV functionality not working after v7.0.0
+* Fix: Product Gallery Images data not getting exported when using Export CSV for WooCommerce Products dashboard (Pro)
+* Fix: Bulk Edit not working for all items in search result for taxonomy dashboards (Pro)
+* Fix: Sorting not giving proper results when sorting using numeric columns in Users dashboard (Pro)
+* Fix: PHP warnings on taxonomy dashboard load in some cases
+* Update: By default sorting records in descending order for taxonomy dashboards (Pro)
+* Update: POT file

 = 7.0.1 (21.10.2022) =
 * Fix: Advanced search for some of the taxonomy columns not working properly after last update
 * Fix: Sorting for 'Product type' in WooCommerce Products dashboard not working after last update